It's 2018 and USB Type-C Is Still a Mess - Slashdot

 It's the dock.
 Dell is coming out with a newer dock specifically to handle this scenario.
 Or maybe they already did.
 It's quite a bit more expensive than the regular dock, unfortunately.

-Hearkens back to USB high speed vs USB full speed (Score:3)
+Hearkens back to USB high speed vs USB full speed (Score:5, Insightful)

 In addition to all the madness with charging, they also screwed up the USB 3.x nomenclature.
 We had a golden opportunity here to leave USB 3.0 referring to USB-A ports (add an extra revision for higher speeds), and have USB 3.1 ref to USB-C ports.
 That way if you saw USB 3.0 in the specs, you'd know it was a type A port.
 If you saw USB 3.1 in the specs, you'd know it was a type -C.